antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 .m-10 { margin: 2.5 rem; }
 ```

 Great, now you can use `class="m-1"` to set the margin.
-But as you might see, with this approach, you can't set the margin outside of 1 to 10, and also, you will need to pay the cost of shipping 10 CSS rules even if you have only used one.
+But as you might see, with this approach, you can't set the margin outside of 1 to 10, and also, you need to pay the cost of shipping 10 CSS rules even if you have only used one.
 Later if you want to support different margin directions like `mt` for `margin-top`, `mb` for `margin-bottom`.
-With the 4 directions, you are multiplying your CSS size by 5.
+With those 4 directions, you are multiplying your CSS size by 5.
 Then when it comes to variants like `hover:` and `focus:` - you know the story.
 At that point, adding one more utility often means you are going to introduce a few extra kilobytes.
 Thus, this is also why the traditional Tailwind ships megabytes of CSS.

 To solve this, Tailwind came up with the solution by using [PurgeCSS](https://purgecss.com/) to scan your dist bundle and remove the rules you don't need.
 Now you have only a few KBs of CSS in production.
 However, note that the purging would only work in the production build, meaning you are still working with the tremendous CSS in development.
 It wasn't that prominent in Webpack, but it becomes a pain in Vite, giving the rest are now coming blazing fast.